GitBhembe/GitBhembe/README.md

 # 💫 About Me:
 Hi there! 👋 I'm currently diving into the world of Machine Learning, driven by a passion for all things AI.
-I'm eager to collaborate on any AI-related projects, so feel free to reach out if you're working on something exciting!<br><br>I'm always looking to learn more, especially in the Machine Learning space, and would greatly appreciate any guidance or support as I continue to grow in this field.<br><br>Fun fact: I won the HackAIthon 2024 organized by Nerdma, which sparked my deep interest in AI and Machine Learning.
-Let's build something amazing together!<br>
+I'm eager to collaborate on any AI-related projects, so feel free to reach out if you're working on something exciting!!<br>

 ## 🌐 Socials: